-If pattern is an object R that has an [[IsRegExp]] internal property and flags is undefined, then return R unchanged.
+If pattern is an object R that has a [[NativeBrand]] internal property whose value is NativeRegExp and flags is undefined, then return R unchanged.
 Otherwise call the standard built-in RegExp constructor (15.10.4.1) as if by the expression new RegExp (pattern, flags) and return the object constructed by that constructor.